metix/wutmodbuswrapper/README.md

 * you have a modbus device but your software only have a client driver for WUT devices

+Features
+-
+At the moment the WutModbusWrapper supports following commands:
+* get inputs
+* get outputs
+* set outputs

 Usage
 -
 First compile the sources.
 Then use it like this: